 It is possible to use the chair without training and practice, but it will be a challenge.
 The Elvey stairwells are a bit narrow to easily maneuver the chair into the stairwells from the hallway.
 It's also a challenge moving the char from one flight of stairs to the next.
 If you share space with a mobility impaired person, it will be well worth your while to become acquainted with the evacuation chair.

 Field Sites and Visit Requests

 The Operations Office is responsible for maintenance of Field Sites associated with the Geophysical Institute and some of the grants and contracts administered by the institute.
 These sites include facilities located at:

 Three field sites are located on military installations.
 Access to these sites is restricted and requires authorization.
 Authorization/approval to visit these sites requires at least seven (7) working days notice to the Air Force.
-Contact the GI Operations Manager for the authorization/approval form to visit these sites.
+A SANS Version 19 form needs to be submitted to the GI Operations Manager for the authorization/approval to visit these sites.

 These sites are:

 In order for the Operations Office to best facilitate and coordinate your GI requests:

 All requests for Elvey building maintenance, hanging of pictures, white boards and bulletin boards, office moves, furniture needs, old or broken furniture that needs removed, office and cubical reconfigurations need to be submitted to the GI Operations Office.